Rise and Fall of Tartaria

 -

-1249-1251: Andrew of Longjumeau guides a French ambassador to the great Kuyuk Khan.
+1249-1251: Andrew of Longjumeau guides a French ambassador to Kuyuk Khan.
 They reach Talas in northwestern Kyrgyzstan.

 - 📖 “Andrew of Longjumeau”.
 Encyclopædia Britannica.
 Vol. 1 (1911)